Plata O Plomo: Background

 The title of the album, "plata o plomo", translates from Spanish to "silver or lead", meaning "money or bullets".
 The phrase was used by Colombian drug lord Pablo Escobar who would offer government officials and law enforcement the choice of taking a bribe, or having a murder contract placed against them.
-Fat Joe commented: "the name of the album is called Plata o Plomo... money or bullets.
+Fat Joe commented: "The name of the album is called Plata o Plomo... money or bullets.
 You know what I'm saying?
 However you want it."

 Critical response

 Neil Yeung of AllMusic gave the album 3.5 out of 5 stars, praising the album for its mix of old school hip-hop with a new modern radio-friendly sound, saying that the album "plays like a mixtape (or playlist) with a wide variety of club-friendly hip-hop that often tugs on '90s nostalgia heartstrings while updating their sound with 2017 production".
-XXL gave the album a 4 out of 5 stars, noting that the album is a "a triumphant return for Fat Joe and Remy Ma.
-Scott Glaysher of HipHopDX gave the album a 3.2 out of 5 stars, saying "Plata O Plomo was definitely made with the right intentions and features some solid rapping but the most memorable moment remains “All the Way Up” which has since been inducted into Hip Hop's overplayed archives."
+XXL gave the album four out of five stars, noting that the album is a "a triumphant return for Fat Joe and Remy Ma.
+Scott Glaysher of HipHopDX gave the album a 3.2 out of 5 stars, saying: "Plata O Plomo was definitely made with the right intentions and features some solid rapping but the most memorable moment remains “All the Way Up” which has since been inducted into Hip Hop's overplayed archives."

-In a negative review, Evan Rytlewski of Pitchfork gave the album a 5.3 out of 10, and also said "On this collaborative LP, their hard styles are too similar to make for a compelling dynamic."
+In a negative review, Evan Rytlewski of Pitchfork gave the album a 5.3 out of 10, and said: "On this collaborative LP, their hard styles are too similar to make for a compelling dynamic."